-High school students (grades 9-11) who might be thinking about a career in a medical or allied heath field will really enjoy this comprehensive exploration of the human body and many of our most common systemic diseases.
-They will experience a real human anatomy lab where they will dissect and examine human organs that are both normal and diseased.
-Students will also become CPR certified, and learn how to conduct many of the basic diagnostic and medical lab techniques.
-They will meet practitioners and discuss careers in medicine, dentistry, physical therapy, occupational therapy, pharmacy, physician assistant, ultrasound and others.
+High school students (grades 9-11) will enjoy this comprehensive exploration of the human body and many of our most common systemic diseases.
+They will work in a real human anatomy lab where they will examine human organs that are both normal and diseased.
+Students will also learn how to conduct many of the basic diagnostic and medical lab techniques.
+They will meet practitioners and discuss careers in medicine, physical therapy, pharmacy, physician assistant, ultrasound and others.

 What is disease and how does it progress?
 Through physiological experiments and direct observations of various pathological specimens ranging from heart disease to lung cancer, students will begin to understand the causes of human illness and how medical science attempts to diagnose and treat disease.